BlaqueDevs/se-assignment-day-5-technical-writing-and-review-onyangor/README.md

                         Provide Recap Materials: After a presentation or article, provide a summary, cheat sheet, or FAQ section to review the key points.
 This helps reinforce the information without overwhelming them in real-time.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?

+            Improves Clarity – Plain language ensures that your message is easy to understand, reducing confusion and misinterpretation.
+            Enhances Accessibility – It makes information accessible to a wider audience, including people who may not be experts in the field.
+            Saves Time – Readers can quickly grasp the key points without needing to decode complex terminology.
+            Encourages Engagement – Simple and direct communication keeps the audience interested and more likely to absorb the information.
+            Reduces Errors – Misunderstandings caused by complicated jargon can lead to mistakes, especially in fields like healthcare, law, and technology.
+            Builds Trust – Clear, straightforward communication fosters trust between you and your audience, making them more likely to rely on your information.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?